harunabdullahrakin/Amar-Portfolio-Software/README.md

     ```
 3. Set up SQLite database:
     - The project uses SQLite as the database.
 Ensure that you have the correct SQLite database configuration.
+4. Deploy to **ryx.us**:
+    - Visit [ryx.us](https://ryx.us) to get started with deployment.
+    - Follow their simple hosting setup instructions for deploying Node.js applications.
-4. Start the server:
+5. Start the server:
     ```bash
     npm start
     ```
-5. Open the app in your browser at `http://localhost:3000`.
+6. Open the app in your browser at `http://localhost:3000` or the live domain after deployment.

 ## **Documentation**